Weak Degeneracy of Planar Graphs: Proof of Theorem

 \subsection{The structure around $v_2$ and $v_3$}

 At this point our aim becomes to precisely determine the structure of the graph $G$ and the set $I$ in the neighborhood of the vertices $v_2$ and $v_3$.
-Specifically, we will prove that the picture around these vertices is as shown in Figure~\ref{fig:xy}.
-Crucially, $v_2$ and $v_3$ have relatively small degrees in $G$, namely $\deg_G(v_2) = 3$ and $\deg_G(v_3) = 4$, which will allow us to handle these vertices in the final stage of the proof.
+Specifically, we will prove that the picture around these vertices is as shown in Figure~\ref{fig:x}.
+Crucially, $\{v_2,v_4\} \subseteq I$, and $v_2$ has degree $3$ in $G$, which will allow us to handle this vertex in the final stage of the proof.

 \begin{claim} $v_1 \notin I$, $v_2 \in I$, $v_3 \notin I$. \end{claim} \begin{proof} Recall that $I$ is a maximal independent set in the graph $\bdry{G} - S$ by Claim~\ref{claim:I_maximal}.
 It follows that at least one of $v_1$, $v_2$ is in $I$, for otherwise $I \cup \set{v_1}$ would be a larger independent set.
 Thus, to establish the claim, we only need to argue that $v_1 \notin I$, which would imply $v_2 \in I$ and, since $I$ is independent, $v_3 \notin I$.